victorgarciaesgi/regle/docs/src/core-concepts/index.md

 - `state`: a copy of your form state.
 You can bind your model on this state if you have a non-reactive one as parameter
 - `errors`: a computed tree focusing only on displaying errors to the user when it's needed.
 You can map on this tree to display the field error.
 It will contain an error only if the field is dirty
 - `invalid`: a computed state returning the current invalid state of your form.
-- `validateForm`: a Promise that will turn all the fields dirty, and run all their validation rules.
+- `validateState`: a Promise that will turn all the fields dirty, and run all their validation rules.
 It will return either `false` or a type safe copy of your form state.
 Values that had the `required` rule will be transformed into a non-nullable value (type only)
-- `resetForm`: Will reset both your validation state and your form state to their initial values.
+- `resetAll`: Will reset both your validation state and your form state to their initial values.
 If you want only the validation to be reset you can call `regle.$reset()`

-Let's deep dive in details what each property can do

 ## `regle`